raycast/extensions/extensions/any-website-search/README.md

 DuckDuckGo supports "[bangs](https://duckduckgo.com/bang)", text-based shortcuts for searching various sites on the web.
-For instance, when using DuckDuckGo, `!w macOS` will not search DuckDuckGo for `!w macOS`, but will instead search Wikipedia for "macOS";
+For instance, when using DuckDuckGo, `!w macOS` will not search DuckDuckGo for "!w macOS", but will instead search Wikipedia for "macOS";
 `!w` is DuckDuckGo's "bang" shortcut for Wikipedia.

-Bangs can interfere with search suggestions.
-If you enter `!w macOS`, you probably want suggestions for `macOS`, not `!w macOS`.
+Depending on which site you're getting search suggestions from, bangs can interfere with those suggestions.
 Therefore, if all of the following hold:

-1. This setting is enabled (which it is, by default)
+1. This setting is enabled
-1. The selected search site is DuckDuckGo
+2. The selected search site is DuckDuckGo
-1. The first word of the search query looks like a bang (i.e., it begins with an exclamation point)
+3. The first word of the search query looks like a bang (i.e., it begins with an exclamation point)

 then only the portion of the query without the bang will be used when fetching search suggestions.

-(This is probably what you want, which is why the setting is enabled by default.)
+When getting search suggestions from DuckDuckGo, you might want this setting disabled because DuckDuckGo _does_ understand bangs and can offer suggestions accordingly.
+When using another search suggestion provider, which doesn't understand bangs, you probably want this setting to be enabled because the bangs will be treated as part of the query and will lead to worse search suggestions.

-This setting does not affect what happens when you press enter to search the text you enter will always be searched verbatim on the site of your choosing.
+This setting does not affect what happens when you press enter to search; the text you enter will always be searched verbatim on the site of your choosing.
 This setting only affects the text used when fetching search suggestions.